offbynull/offbynull.github.io/docs/data/learn/3D Printing/cache/output_3a5f42b21220158bb730aa2588f40496/output.md

 <strong>⚠️NOTE️️️⚠️</strong>

-Only some filament materials need an AMS HT for drying, not a AMS 2 Pro.
+Only some filament materials need an AMS HT for drying, not an AMS 2 Pro.
 </div>